 All participants must attend a short training to participate.
-If you miss one of the trainings scheduled each semester, contact us and see if we can arrange a training during one of the drop-off times.
+If you miss the training scheduled each semester, contact us and see if we can arrange a training during one of the drop-off times.

 The Facilities Management Department and partners work together to promote change through action.
 There are individuals and departments that take action by composting their food waste and used paper towels generated while on campus.

 - Off-Campus Student Agreement Compost Bucket Program

 The Basics of Composting